 Reports (UO Online Course Student Experience Survey)

-Obtaining Access to Course Evaluation Reports
+Obtaining Access to Course Survey Reports

 Using the Report Browser and Instructor Summary

-Course Evaluation Reports are available in a variety of ways including web pages, PDFs, Excel downloads and batch downloads.
+Course Survey Reports are available in a variety of ways including web pages, PDFs, Excel downloads and batch downloads.
 Below is a summary of the reports available, how to navigate to each of them, and who has access to them.

 Ratings Summary Page (Main Reports Page)